zextras/tech-doc/source/carbonio/storages.rst

 Bucket
 ~~~~~~

-Storing your secondary Zimbra volumes on Amazon S3 doesn’t have any
+Storing your secondary |Carbonio| volumes on Amazon S3 doesn’t have any
 specific bucket requirements, but we suggest that you create a dedicated
 bucket and disable Static Website Hosting for easier management.